marianosimone/take-a-look/tourism/usa_bay-area.md

 Well, not really fair to this huge city... but if you are around the area, there are a couple of interesting places.

 - [Little Pine Restaurant](http://www.littlepinerestaurant.com): AMAZING vegan restaurant.

+### San Diego

+Even farther away, but still worth it :P

+- [Ale Smith](http://alesmith.com/): One of the best breweries in the US